 RMCAD requires College Agents and community members to register their vehicles with Campus Operations.
-The free registration discourages theft and aids in identification if your vehicle gets stolen, is involved in an accident, or is the subject of theft or damage.
+The free registration is intended to discourage crime and aids in identification if your vehicle gets stolen, is involved in an accident, or is the subject of theft or damage.
 In addition, any personalization on your vehicle (stickers, markings, etc.) should be documented and kept in case your vehicle is involved in any of the aforementioned.